n4ss1m/algerian-cities/README.md

 ## Credits

+- [Kouceyla](https://github.com/kossa) , and all [contributors](https://github.com/kossa/algerian-cities/graphs/contributors) who have helped improve and enhance the project.
-The list of Wilayas and Communes is sourced from [Wilaya-Of-Algeria](https://github.com/bahinapster/Wilaya-Of-Algeria/).
+- The list of Wilayas and Communes is sourced from [Wilaya-Of-Algeria](https://github.com/bahinapster/Wilaya-Of-Algeria/).

 ## Security Reports